Improving Entropy-Based Test-Time Adaptation from a Clustering View: Test-Time Clustering (TTC)

 \section{Test-Time Clustering (TTC)}

-Based on the observations that EBTTA is sensitive to initial probabilities, outliers and batch size, we propose to improve TENT from these three aspects accordingly.
-First, we suggest to obtain a more accurate initial label assignment in order to get high-quality initial probabilities.
-Second, we propose to adjust the weight of test samples to alleviate the negative effects of outliers.
-Third, we recommend to use gradient accumulation to overcome the problem of small batch size.
+Based on the clustering view and the above discussions, we propose to improve TENT from these two aspects accordingly.
+In the A-step, we suggest to obtain a more robust initial label assignment in order to get high-quality initial probabilities.
+We also propose to add the similarity-preserving constraint to approximate spectral clustering, which improves the assignment quality.
+We use these two modules to obtain more accurate assignments.
+In the U-step, we propose to select test samples to alleviate the negative effects of outliers Finally, we recommend to use gradient accumulation to overcome the problem of small batch size.